Samaara-Das/Tradingview-to-Everywhere/README.md

 2. If the symbols in `symbol_settings.py` are rare and have prices like -5.0000000034782 or 0.00000389, go to the screener and fix the code in the alertMsg function to make it convert those prices into their correct string versions.
 Their string versions should be the exact same as the prices and should not be rounded off and the decimal places should not be cut off.

 3. The Premium Screener indicator on Tradingview has to be starred (so that it can appear in the Favorites dropdown)

+4. Make sure that in the `timeframeToString` function, the timeframe of the entries is mentioned under the `switch` statement.
+Eg: If the timeframe of the entries is 1 hour, this statement should be there: `'60' => '1 hour'`

 ## Some errors which might happen on Tradingview
 1. "Modify_study_limit_exceeding" error can happen on a script whose inputs are getting changed frequently.